Top 5 hacks to fix slow web applications

-How to (properly) scale a web application
+How to (properly) scale a web application performance

 - Scaling a web application by using proper design patterns - well thought, with good application architecture.
-Done before you have issues with performance.
+Done before you have issues with application performance.

 - ASAP scalability when your system is struggling with the number of users to handle, and you need to act now.

-Implementing good architecture and proper design patterns take time, and might be problematic when you already have a web app that is not well-designed.
+Implementing good architecture and proper design patterns takes time, and might be problematic when you already have a web app that is not well-designed.
 I will highlight some features of such scalability in the presented article, but in general, this is a topic for another discussion.
 Nevertheless, this approach can take months to implement.
 ASAP scalability is what I would like to focus on in this post.
 My goal is to help you scale within hours.

-Quick ways to scale a web app
+Quick ways to scale a slow web application

 (when there is no time for good application architecture)

-Let's list five of the easiest and most efficient ways to scale and optimize a web application.
+Let's list five of the easiest and most efficient ways to scale and optimize web apps.
 Maybe you have already tried some of them.
 But it's always a good idea to double-check if changes were introduced properly.
 I'm going to focus only on quick-wins you can apply within hours or even minutes.
-I'm assuming you are hosting your web application on AWS or similar cloud provider, but if not - most of the hacks are still possible to apply on bare-metal servers.
+I'm assuming you are hosting your web application on AWS or a similar cloud provider, but if not - most of the hacks are still possible to apply on bare-metal servers.

 1. Adding more CPU/RAM

 I suggest skipping this step if you are not in real trouble, as the other tips are better.
-But, if you went offline because of the load or the application is very slow, you can take it under consideration.
+But, if you went offline because of the load or the application is very slow, you can take it into consideration.
 It is a typical trade-off.
 Instead of making the application or infrastructure more efficient, you throw additional money at it to make it run better.

 Before increasing parameters, a piece of theory first.
 There are two approaches to infrastructure scalability:

-- Vertical scalability - you make your server bigger - add CPU, RAM etc. But be aware - there is a limit of how much CPU and RAM one server can have, so you will sooner or later hit the ceiling anyway.
+- Vertical scalability - you make your server bigger - add CPU, RAM etc. But be aware - there is a limit to how much CPU and RAM one server can have, so you will sooner or later hit the ceiling anyway.

 - Horizontal scalability - that means you add more servers.
 This is the proper way to scale a web app.
 It allows scaling even if vertical scalability does not work anymore.

 An easy step you can take to make your app work better is to upgrade your server with more CPU and RAM.
-In most cases, it will give you a bit more time to adjust your application and work on other steps described below.
+In most cases, it will give you a bit more time to adjust your slow application and work on the other steps described below.